JustBlood/Crypto_checker_bot/readme.md

 # Abilities of my bot

-comamnds:
+____
+## commands:
     /start - starting bot, send a greeting message /get_parsed_crypto - send all avalilable names of crypto in db already /get_crypto - send info about choosen (entered) crypto /get_exchange_rate - send info about now exchange rate entered crypto /info - send message about all methods (inline), you can choose interested method and look, how it works /goodbye - send massage with random goodbye to user

-menus:
+## menus:
     start:
         button1 - show available databases (bot sending names of crypto, which already parsed) button2 - get available database (bot sending file in csv format)